likidu/kaigram/README.md

 ## Debug

-[Debugger for Firefox] extension in VSCode no longer supports Firefox version less than v68.
+[Debugger for Firefox](https://marketplace.visualstudio.com/items?itemName=firefox-devtools.vscode-firefox-debug) extension in VSCode no longer supports Firefox version less than 68.
 We need to download and install manually [v2.4.0](https://ms-vscode.gallery.vsassets.io/_apis/public/gallery/publisher/firefox-devtools/extension/vscode-firefox-debug/2.4.0/assetbyname/Microsoft.VisualStudio.Services.VSIXPackage) to debug.

 After downloaded, rename the extension name to `.vsix` and manually install it in VSCode.